Softwoods

 Learn More

-A common rule of thumb is about 1.5–2 bags of 50‑lb concrete per hole for many standard fence posts (often a 10–12 inch diameter hole at 24–30 inches deep).
-Gate posts, deeper frost lines, wider holes, and larger posts require more.
+A common rule of thumb is about 1.5–2 bags of 50-lb concrete per hole for many standard fence posts set in holes around 10–12 inches in diameter and 24–30 inches deep.
+Lighter-duty posts may use less, while larger posts, deeper installations, and gate posts usually need more.

-Use this as a fast sanity‑check, then scroll to the calculator for an exact number.
+Use this as a fast sanity check, then scroll to the calculator for a more exact estimate.

 | Common hole setup | Typical 50-lb bags / hole | Typical 80-lb bags / hole | Notes |